greeny-blue/packetscoper/README.md

 ## Author

 Built as part of a hands-on exploration into network traffic analysis, Shiny app design and lightweight cybersecurity tooling.

+I have written other **R Shiny** apps which can be seen [here](https://github.com/greeny-blue/data-science-notes/tree/main/interactive-apps).